NotEnoughTime22/WRO_Future_Engineers/README.md

    * `Overall System Wiring Diagram.png` contains a photo of our Overall System Wiring Diagram.
 * `Software` contains the code of our software for all the components which were programmed to participate in the competition.
   * `Code` contains the code used to program the robot for each challenge.
     - `WRO_Future_Engineers_Colour2` is the code for the round with the blocks                           (Edit this)
     -  `WRO_Future_Engineers_MK5` is the code for the open challenge                                     (Edit this)
   * `Library` contains each and every library used in the code.
     - `Library/Evo.zip` is our library required to run our microcontroller, with other external libraries in the folder.
     - `Library/External_libraries` is a folder containing all necessary .zip libraries to be added to the Arduino IDE in order for EVERYTHING to function.
 ## Introduction
 # Usage
-1.⁠ ⁠Install the libraries found in the Software/Library/External_libraries by going to the library manager in the Arduino IDE and installing each of them through the Add .ZIP Library. -- ALL LIBRARIES ARE REQUIRED FOR THE CODE TO RUN CORRECTLY.
+  1.⁠ ⁠Install the libraries found in the Software/Library/External_libraries by going to the library manager in the Arduino IDE and installing each of them through the Add .ZIP Library. -- **ALL LIBRARIES ARE REQUIRED FOR THE CODE TO RUN CORRECTLY.**
   2.⁠ ⁠Install Software/Library/Evo.zip and follow the following on the Arduino IDE: Sketch --> Include Library --> Add .ZIP Library --> Select EvoEditted.zip.
   3.⁠ ⁠Open the desired file (i.e. mainopen.ino or mainobject.ino) with the Arduino IDE.
 (EDiT this )

+## Reminders before running the bot:
+* Software
+   - Ensure that the bot is set to the ESP32-S3
+   - Ensure all sensors have been calibrated to the competition venue environment

+* Hardware
+   - Check that every wire has been connected to the right spot
+   - Check for faulty equipment and replace it if found
+   - Structural Parts are intact and sturdy
+   - Ensure that the wheels are not loose
+   - Check for any steering fault

+* Bot Placement
+   - Make sure the bot is placed straight

+## Components Used
+   1. Microcontroller -- EvolutionX1| ESP32S3 **(x1)**
+   2. Motors -- EV3 Medium Motors **(x2)**
+   3. Camera -- HuskyLens **(x1)**
+   4. Distance Sensor -- Time of Flight| VL53LOX **(x3)**
+   5. Compass -- IMU| BNO055 **(x1)**
+   6. I2C Multiplexor -- TCA9548A **(x1)**
+   7. IO Multiiplexor -- SX1506 **(x1)**
+   8. Battery -- NCR18650B **(x2)**

+**BEST OF LUCK!!!**